23andMe/bonsaitree/README.md

 Interface
 ---------
-To build a tree for a group of related individuals:
+To build a tree for a group of related individuals: open python (e.g., type "python" at a command prompt or open a Jupyter notebook).
+Then:
 ```
 from bonsaitree import bonsai